mathopoulos/health-stats/docs/architecture.md

 * All operational scripts live in `infra/scripts`.
 * Cloud resources (Lambda bundle, policies) under `infra/aws`.

-Note: Historic shims under `src/server/services/*` and `src/lib/*` were removed in favor of the canonical `src/server/*` and `src/db/*` structure.
+Note: Historic shims under `src/server/services/*` and duplicate libs under `src/lib/*` were removed in favor of canonical modules in `src/server/*` and `src/db/*`.

 ---

 ## 9. Adding a New Feature

 1. Create a folder in `src/features` (`kebab-case`).
-2. Add hooks, utils, and small components there.
+2. Add hooks, utils, and components there (`components/`, `utils/`).
+Keep domain-specific utilities with the feature (e.g., `@features/health-data/utils`).
 3. If you need API endpoints, add route handlers under `src/app/api/feature-name`.
-4. Expose helper functions in `src/lib/feature-name` when necessary.
+4. Only use `src/lib` for cross-cutting, UI-agnostic helpers.
+Otherwise keep helpers inside the feature.

 ---